Table of Contents

 Peer mentoring thrives on frequent and early interactions.
 Peer mentors are there to help you with problem-solving.
 They have had gone through the same difficulties in their time as the mentee is facing.
 Thus, they have the experience and knowledge to answer the queries and clear the doubts of the mentees.

-Peer mentors are responsive and responsible towards their mentees.
+Peer mentors are responsive and responsible toward their mentees.
 They reach out to them regularly, especially at the beginning of the early transition period.
-Ask the mentee what they are doing, what questions they have, anything they need help on, and more.
+Ask the mentee what they are doing, what questions they have, anything they need help with, and more.